 One of the reasons why people are living longer is that scientists have developed drugs that will keep us alive.
 Oh, there are many, many things that I don't like about the pharmaceutical industry where profit -- sometimes obscene profit -- is the bottom line.
 But our Marion has always been able to tell us about the generics and explain the research that we read about every day.
-When you add it all up, you are talking about someone who really cares and whose commitment is quite unusual.

 It's a job, of course, but in Marion's case, it is so much more.
 Not that long ago, I had back surgery and my doctor prescribed two different medications.
 Now, I don't like to take medicine.
 I'd rather live with a little pain.

 In any event, one of the meds was something new and Marion didn't have it.
 She called all the other pharmacies in town and eventually found it in Hudson, N.Y.
 I didn't go, but I won't forget the effort she put into looking for it.